IBM/ecxclient/README.rst

 - When "https" URL is used, there are some warnings displayed on the console.
 We need to find a way to get rid of them.

+- Need to add job session cleanup actions to the JobAPI